vlsmj/instagram-jetpack-compose/README.md

 # instagram-jetpack-compose
-Jetpack Compose practice by designing Instagram profile screen.
+Jetpack Compose by designing Instagram profile screen.

 Learned from the tutorials of Philipp Lackner, made a few adjustments and added custom data.
 Copied the Instagram profile from the latest design.